 Information Technology is what I do but it doesn’t totally define me.

 I love to read.
 Give me good Science Fiction, Mysteries, or Fantasy novels and I will curl up happy.
 I also like the same TV genres as long as it is available on Netflix or Amazon.

-Not to feed the geek stereotype too much but I also enjoy playing video games.
-At the moment my main go-tos are Elder Scrolls Online and Secret World Legends, both online games with deep lore where I can meet and talk to people from all over the world while we work together as a team to battle monsters and reach our shared goal, i.e. the loot.
+Not to feed the geek stereotype too much but I am also an avid video gamer as well as Dungeons and Dragons player.
+At the moment my main go-tos are Elder Scrolls Online, Warframe, and No Man Sky; online games with deep lore where I can meet and talk to people from all over the world while we work together as a team to battle monsters and reach our shared goal, i.e. the loot.